VladimirTitov4/CurrencyConverter/README.md

 # CurrencyConverter

-to run the application, please clone the repository and run docker-compose up
+to run the application, please clone the repository, then mvn clean install -DskipTests docker-compose up

-and then go to localhost:8080